 Wesley Glisson.
 Wes is a Research Fellow involved in many aspects of our field and laboratory research.
 For his M.S., Wes investigated the sensitivity of secretive marshbirds to vegetation condition in natural and restored wetlands in southern Wisconsin.
 Before coming to UMN, Wes worked as a researcher in plant biology at Chicago Botanic Garden and in wildlife biology at the USGS Coop Unit at the University of Idaho.

 Michael Verhoeven.
-Mike is a first-year PhD student in Conservation Sciences conducting research on ecology and management of aquatic invasive plants.
+Mike is a PhD student in Conservation Sciences conducting research on ecology and management of aquatic invasive plants.
 The focus of his current research is quantifying the effects that invasive aquatic plants have on native ecosystems and examining the mechanisms of their reproduction and colonization.